einfachyannik/DDoS-Tool/README.md

 # DDoS-Tool

-An python based DDos-Tool for Linux, Windows
+⚠ only use this tool with you or with people from whom you have clear permission ⚠

-⚠ # only use this tool with you or with people from whom you have clear permission ⚠
+An python based DDos-Tool for Linux, Windows, usw